genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/dbselect.rst

 dbSelect attributes
 ===================

-	For the list of dbSelect attributes, please check :ref:`db-genro-attributes`.
+	For the list of dbSelect attributes, please check :ref:`db_genro_attributes`.

 **Footnotes**

 .. [#] It should have been called "dbFilteringSelect", but it has been shortened in "dbSelect".
 .. [#] To use dbSelect there must exist a database.
-For having information on a database creation, please check :ref:`database-introduction`.
+For having information on a database creation, please check :ref:`database_introduction`.